nus-cs2113-AY1920S2/tp/docs/UserGuide2.md

 #### 3.4.2.
 Edit Appointment: `edit appt`

- Edit information of the appointment with the specified appointmentID(apptID).
-  The appointment should belong to the patient with the specified NRIC.
+Edit information of an appointment using the patient's NRIC and Appointment ID which can be be obtained from the [`list appt`](#344-list-all-appointments-list-appt) and [`find appt`](#345-find-patients-appointments-find-appt) commands.

 ##### Format: